KDAB/knut/docs/API/knut/qttsmessage.md

 #### <a name="comment"></a>string **comment**

-Define comment.
+Comment added to the string to help translations.

 #### <a name="context"></a>string **context**

-Translate context (read only).
+Context used for the translation (read only).

 #### <a name="fileName"></a>string **fileName**

-FileName where come from translate string.
+Filename where the translation comes from.

 #### <a name="source"></a>string **source**

-Original string which must be translated.
+Original string to be translated.

 #### <a name="translation"></a>string **translation**

-String translated in specific language.
+Translated string in the Qt ts specific language.